 Introducing a new application for communities with 2000+ ecobricks: modular, interactive, open spaces.
-Our installation, in the center of the Urban Social Forum, served as a place for participants to mingle, read, chit-chat, prepare their presentations, check their phones and most of all… play!
+Our installation, in the centre of the Urban Social Forum, served as a place for participants to mingle, read, chit-chat, prepare their presentations, check their phones and most of all… play!

 And thus, over a quiet cup of coffee, the idea for Ecobrick Open Spaces was born!

 Shortly afterwards, we were invited to present ecobricks at the 2019 Urban Social Forum in Solo, Indonesia.
 All they were asking from us was a short talk.
 I realized however, that this was the perfect opportunity to try out the ecobrick Open Space concept.
-Afterall, the slogan for the forum is ‘Another City is Possible’– they are all about collaborative visioning and cocreating of urban space!
-What better way to embody this than… well… letting people cocreate their own space right then and there!
+After all, the slogan for the forum is ‘Another City is Possible’ — they are all about collaborative visioning and co-creating of urban space!
+What better way to embody this than… well… letting people co-create their own space right then and there!

 A big thanks to our Jogja trainers, to Ibu Fais and DLH Jogja, to Ibu Sufi and Mbak Ina for personally lending us their modules.
 Thanks to Marimas for sending their modules and attending our talk.
 Thanks to Pak Har for the help pulling it off.

 As you can see in the photos and the video, the concept for the Open Space is simple, yet pretty revolutionary.
 We sensed the raw discomfort and excitement of people as they engaged with the space and realized that it wasn’t what they were used to.
-In a Starbucks, with its nailed down tables and fixed couches, visitors are just that: visitors– the space is dictated and defined.
-Using the moveable modules, the Open Space however changes all that.
+In a Starbucks, with its nailed down tables and fixed couches, visitors are just that: visitors.
+The space is dictated and defined.
+Using the move-able modules however, the Open Space changes all that.
 The visitor becomes the participant, compelled to play with others in the space, to choose and create their own experience.

 Oh… and those cool LEGOs that fit so nicely together?
 Its all made with plastic (once known as trash).